keygenqt/Assistant/README.md

 Options:
   --dir         Path to folder with files.
-  --template    Template for name {body} - name file, {index} - set up index --search      Pattern regex for search file in folder.
+  --template    Template for name {text} - name file, {index} - set up index --search      Pattern regex for search file in folder.
 If empty - all.
   --zeros       Size count zeros in index.
 If empty - disable.
 If 0 - auto.
   --sort        Sort files: {natural} - by natural, {mod} - last modification